 Not a common product

 Funeral trusts are so little used by professional planners that information about them is often not included in the course work for certification, according to Marilyn Capelli Dimitroff, a CFP with Capelli Financial Services and immediate past chair of the Certified Financial Planner Board of Standards, an independent certifying body for the financial planning profession.

 “As financial advisers,” Dimitroff says, “we tend to build funeral expenses in as part of overall planning rather than set up a specific trust.”

 How to set up a funeral trust

-Lewis advises that anyone contemplating a trust program offered through a funeral home make sure there’s an independent trustee who will audit the funeral bill for reasonableness and pay any excess to the family.
+- Appoint an independent trustee: This person will audit the funeral bill for reasonableness and pay any excess to the family.

 Although funeral trusts can be helpful, there are alternatives that can be considered.

 Money can be invested into a bank or credit union account for the purpose of covering funeral expenses.
 The account owner can name at least one beneficiary (and trustee).
 You retain control and can withdraw funds while you are alive, but beneficiaries can claim and withdraw funds for funeral expenses after your death.

 Insurance ranging from $5,000 to $30,000 can be purchased from an insurance company to cover funeral expenses.
 Beneficiaries can use the money to pay for funeral expenses and for other final life expenses such as medical debt.
 Comparing quotes from several different companies can help you find a policy to fit your needs.